cmhouston/excl-mobile/README.md

 ## <a name="debugging"></a> Debugging ##

 When using the built in Emulators debugging is very simple.
-Refer to Appcelerator's documentation for [Debugging on the Emulator or Simulator](http://docs.appcelerator.com/titanium/3.0/#!/guide/Debugging_on_the_Emulator_or_Simulator)
+Refer to Appcelerator's documentation for [Debugging on the Emulator or Simulator](http://docs.appcelerator.com/titanium/3.0/#!/guide/Debugging_on_the_Emulator_or_Simulator).
+When you debug an Alloy project like this one, put your breakpoints in the generated Resources folder's files for best success.

 ### Debugging on GenyMotion ###